3xp1o1t/docker-estudio/README.md

 ## 🎈 Uso <a name="usage"></a>

-Como usar el sistema

-TODO foto o ejemplos
+Una vez iniciado el contenedor, visitar <http://localhost:3000>

 ## 🚀 Despliegue <a name = "deployment"></a>

-TODO Como desplegar la aplicación
+TODO despliegue a un servidor

 ## ⛏️ Construido con <a name = "built_using"></a>